JoeIMIsu/codingpedia.github.io/_posts/2016-10-10-mongodb-console-commands.md

 ]
 ```

+> By default, all collections have an index on the `_id `field

-### Create new index
+### Create index
 MongoDB provides complete support for indexes on any field in a collection of documents.
-By default, all collections have an index on the `_id `field, and applications and users may add additional indexes to support important queries and operations.
+In addition to the index on the `_id`field applications and users may add additional indexes to support important queries and operations.

 > Why you might want to create indexes - well, because indexes improve the efficiency of read operations by reducing the amount of data that query operations need to process.
 Please see the [Query Optimization](https://docs.mongodb.com/manual/core/query-optimization/) documentation entry for more details

+Some exaples:

 Create [**single** index](https://docs.mongodb.com/manual/core/index-single/) for the `userId` field
 ```
 > db.bookmarks.createIndex( { userId: 1 } )
 ```

+> Value `1` means the index is sort ascending on the field

 Create [**unique** index](https://docs.mongodb.com/manual/core/index-unique/) for the `location` field:
 ```
 > db.bookmarks.createIndex( { location: 1 }, { unique: true } );
 ```

-> (1 - is sort ascending); see doku for more information

-After that show the newly created indexes:
+Show the newly created indexes after:
 ```
 > db.bookmarks.getIndexes()